alisaifee/coredis/docs/source/handbook/pipelines.rst

 A common issue occurs when requiring atomic transactions but needing to retrieve values in Redis prior for use within the transaction.
-For instance, let's assume that the INCR command didn't exist and we need to build an atomic version of ``INCR`` in Python.
+For instance, let's assume that the :command:`INCR` command didn't exist and we need to build an atomic version of :command:`INCR` in Python.

-The completely naive implementation could GET the value, increment it in Python, and ``SET`` the new value back.
-However, this is not atomic because multiple clients could be doing this at the same time, each getting the same value from ``GET``.
+The completely naive implementation could :command:`GET` the value, increment it in Python, and :command:`SET` the new value back.
+However, this is not atomic because multiple clients could be doing this at the same time, each getting the same value from :command:`GET`.

-Enter the ``WATCH`` command. ``WATCH`` provides the ability to monitor one or more keys prior to starting a transaction.
+Enter the :command:`WATCH` command. :command:`WATCH` provides the ability to monitor one or more keys prior to starting a transaction.
 If any of those keys change prior the execution of that transaction, the entire transaction will be canceled and a WatchError will be raised.
-To implement our own client-side INCR command, we could do something like this:
+To implement our own client-side :command:`INCR` command, we could do something like this:

 .. code-block:: python